stacks-network/stacks-blockchain-testground/testground-k8s.md

 Install default container limits

-Unable to connect to the server: dial tcp: lookup api.wileyj.stxtg.xyz: no such host Error on line 78
+Unable to connect to the server: dial tcp: lookup api.name.domain.xyz: no such host Error on line 78
 ```
 - verify the cluster api is responding (it will work once DNS is propagated)